e-renault/ErwanEngine2/readme.md

 The program can lead to a high CPU and GPU T° since it has not be designed to take care of hardware capabilities.

-Do not import obj file that have more than 600 triangles or 1000 points.

 Currently, lights are experimental and cannot be changed (hard coded stuffs).